The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

-In this sense, relying only on the MIT criterion $\mbox{d} \rho / \mbox{d} T = 0$ in the limit as $T \rightarrow 0$ means to bias the data analysis, and to presume the existence of a finite minimum metallic conductivity.
-That is why the corresponding conclusion by Siegrist {\it et al.}\cite{Sie.etal.11} is not surprising.
-It is the natural consequence of these authors focussing on $\mbox{d} \rho / \mbox{d} T$.
+In this sense, {\it relying only on the MIT criterion $\mbox{d} \rho / \mbox{d} T = 0$ in the limit as $T \rightarrow 0$ means to bias the data analysis, and to presume the existence of a finite minimum metallic conductivity.} That is why the corresponding conclusion by Siegrist et al.\cite{Sie.etal.11} is not surprising.
+It is the natural consequence of these authors focusing on the sign change of $\mbox{d} \rho / \mbox{d} T$.

-Note, moreover, that the MIT criterion $\mbox{d} \rho / \mbox{d} T = 0$ in the limit as $T \rightarrow 0$ does not seem to be in accord with any of the currently available microscopic theories: This criterion is incompatible with the interpretation in terms of an Anderson transition caused by the mobility edge crossing the Fermi energy.
-For this model, just at the MIT, the number of electrons (or holes) excited to extended states would be proportional to $T$; it is hard to believe that these electrons do not cause a corresponding increase in $\sigma$ with rising $T$.\cite{Moe.etal.83} This consideration, however, bases on an oversimplification, the negligence of the electron-electron interaction.
-Nevertheless, to the best of our knowledge, also the currently available theories incorporating electron-electron interaction cannot provide a justification for the MIT criterion considered here, since none of them yields a discontinuous MIT with a finite minimum metallic conductivity.
+Note, furthermore, that the MIT criterion $\mbox{d} \rho / \mbox{d} T = 0$ in the limit as $T \rightarrow 0$ does not seem to be in accord with any of the currently available microscopic theories: First, because of the following argument, this criterion is incompatible with the interpretation in terms of an Anderson transition caused by the mobility edge crossing the Fermi energy.
+According to this model, just at the MIT, the number of electrons (or holes) excited to extended states would be proportional to $T$.
+It is hard to believe that these electrons do not cause a corresponding increase in $\sigma$ with rising $T$.\cite{Moe.etal.83} -- Thus, the derivation of Eq.\ (\ref{mmc}) as zero-temperature evaluation of the Kubo-Greenwood formula by Mott in Ref.\ \onlinecite{Mott.72} is not consistent with his interpretation of experimental data in terms of the activation energy of hopping tending to zero as $x \rightarrow x_{\rm c}$ in the same work. -- Our incompatibility argument, however, does not disprove the hypothetical MIT criterion considered here because the interpretation in terms of an Anderson transition is based on a strong simplification; it neglects the electron-electron interaction.
+Second, to the best of our knowledge, also the currently available microscopic theories incorporating electron-electron interaction cannot provide a justification for this criterion.
+The reason is that none of them yields its logical consequence, that is a discontinuous MIT with a finite minimum metallic conductivity.